 What's Your Favorite Grill To Cook On - Gas or Charcoal

-One of my boyhood memories is of watching my Dad struggle on the weekends to start a charcoal fire with lighter fluid (gasoline when there was no lighter fluid around).
-Looking back, I don’t think we ever used the grill except on weekends because of his work schedule.
+One of my childhood memories is watching my Dad struggle on the weekends to start a charcoal fire with lighter fluid (gasoline when there was no lighter fluid around).
+Looking back, I think we only used the grill on weekends because of his work schedule.

-He would wait around for the fire to get hot before grilling up some chicken pieces or hamburgers but my dad is one of those guys who can’t sit still.
+He would wait for the fire to get hot before grilling up some chicken pieces or hamburgers, but my dad is one of those guys who can't sit still.
 So he would get involved in some other project that had to be done and forget about the fire.
-When he came back and found the coals burned out, he would say something under his breath and start all over again.
+When he returned and found the coals burned out, he would say something under his breath and start all over again.

-But something is missing!
-Maybe it’s getting your hands dirty arranging the charcoal, the time standing around watching the coals get hot or even the smell of the charcoal burning.
+But something needs to be added!
+Maybe it's getting your hands dirty arranging the charcoal, standing around watching the coals get hot, or even the smell of the charcoal burning.
 Whatever it is, there is something nostalgic about grilling with charcoal that I want to experience again.

 But there are also a lot of benefits to grilling with charcoal, which leads me to this article.
-I wanted to look at the pros and cons of grilling and charcoal and figure out how they affect my style of cooking.
-I’m not even going to approach electric grilling but it’s something you may want to check out for yourself some time.
+I wanted to examine the pros and cons of grilling and charcoal and determine how they affect my cooking style.
+I won't even approach electric grilling, but you may want to check it out sometime.

-I put the question of gas vs. charcoal to a couple of my professional chef friends who had opposite positions.
-Although their preferences were different, they both came up with great reasons why they choose their style.
+I asked some of my professional chef friends who had opposite positions about gas vs. charcoal.
+Although their preferences differed, they both came up with great reasons for choosing their style.

-When I asked why he was so enthusiast toward charcoal he said, “Because with charcoal, you add more flavor and you can make a hotter fire and heat is your friend.”
+When I asked why he was so enthusiastic about charcoal, he said, "Because with charcoal, you add more flavor, and you can make a hotter fire and heat is your friend."

-The other chef I spoke with favored a gas grill for the convenience and felt you could achieve the same great tasting food by various cooking methods, food prep, and the use of woods for a smoky flavor.
+The other chef I spoke with favored a gas grill for convenience and felt you could achieve the same great-tasting food through various cooking methods, food prep, and wood for a smoky flavor.

-Who’s right?
-In my opinion there is no right answer and it really just depends on personal preferences.
-It really depends on your life style and how often you plan to use the grill.
-Look at my list of benefits for both gas and charcoal to see which fits best into your lifestyle.
+Who's right?
+I believe there is no correct answer; it just depends on personal preferences.
+It depends on your lifestyle and how often you plan to use the grill.
+Please look at my list of benefits for gas and charcoal to see which fits best into your lifestyle.